hamadasoma/Loadcell_FlaskApp/README.md

 # Loadcell_FlaskApp
-A tiny webapp for loadcell calculations built by Flak framework.
+A tiny webapp for loadcell calculations built by Flak framework.<br>
-The excel file 'loadcell clac.xls' is just a calculation sheet that enables the user to atest the accquired results by the webapp.
+The excel file <b>'loadcell clac.xls'</b> is just a calculation sheet that enables the user to atest the accquired results by the webapp.<br>
-'LoadCellApp.py' is the main python script file that driving the Flask application.
-Script imports 'loadcell.py' for loadcell calculations purposes.
+<b>'LoadCellApp.py'</b> is the main python script file that driving the Flask application.
+Script imports <b>'loadcell.py'</b> for loadcell calculations purposes.<br>
-In 'loadcell.py' a LoadCell object class is defined.
+In </b>'loadcell.py'</b> a LoadCell object class is defined.